kusiLaw/laky-phone-POS/README.md

 # LakyPhones Pos
 This is a Point of Sales App.
-The project was develop specifically for mobile phone sales shop .
+The project was developed specifically for a mobile phone sales shop.
+It has a Dashboard where daily activities are statistically displayed.
+It also Stocks and can keep track of individual storage and more functionalities

 ### Built With
 - Python